Top 10 Best Rock Guitarists of All Time

 18 Ace Frehley Paul Daniel "Ace" Frehley is an American musician, singer and songwriter best known as the former lead guitarist and founding member of the rock band Kiss.

 Ace at this number?
-Again I wonder what the heck are you listening to?
+Again, I wonder what the heck you are listening to.
 He was Dimebag Darrell's idol.
-Have you ever listened to Ace on many KISS classics like Cold Gin, Do You Love Me, Dr. Love, Shock Me and so many others?
-Listen to Ace's work on his new single Gimme A Feelin.
+Have you ever listened to Ace on many KISS classics like Cold Gin, Do You Love Me, Dr. Love, Shock Me, and so many others?
+Listen to Ace's work on his new single Gimme A Feelin'.
 Open your ears.

 19 George Harrison George Harrison (1943 - 2001) was an English guitarist, singer, songwriter, and music and film producer who achieved international fame as the lead guitarist of the Beatles.

-People tend to think that because George was in the Beatles he is overrated.
-Well because this I have to say he is incredibly underrated.
+People tend to think that because George was in the Beatles, he is overrated.
+Well, because of this, I have to say he is incredibly underrated.
 No one had a feel for a guitar like George did.
-He wasn't flashy or necessarily fast, but he played in way that made you want to sing along to his guitar.
-Everything he played he played in a way that was just perfect for the song.
-Just think about hi playing in Something, You Can't Do That, I Saw Her Standing There, While My Guitar Gently Weeps, Cheer Down, and the list goes on and on.
-Maybe He's not the greatest but he deserves to be in the top ten at least.
+He wasn't flashy or necessarily fast, but he played in a way that made you want to sing along to his guitar.
+Everything he played was just perfect for the song.

 20 Leigh Stephens